 Painting: 143.7 x 72.5 cm (56 9/16 x 28 9/16 in.); Mounted: 250.8 x 90.1 cm (98 3/4 x 35 1/2 in.)

 Gift from the Collection of George Gund III 2015.590

 This painting incited robust scholarly debate in both Japan and the United States about its date.

-These two paintings belong to a group of eight that were likely mounted as a pair of four-panel folding screens representing the Eight Views of the Xiao and Xiang Rivers.
-The screen was the property of the Date family, who once ruled Sendai in northern Honshu, the main Japanese island.
+This painting belongs to a group of eight that were likely mounted as a pair of four-panel folding screens representing the Eight Views of the Xiao and Xiang Rivers.
+The screens were the property of the Date family, who once ruled Sendai in northern Honshu, the main Japanese island.
 The paintings were separated after the Date family sold them.
-These two represent these themes: sunset glow over a fishing village and returning sails off a distant shore, and are in the style of Chinese painter Li Tang (1050–1130).
+This one represents the theme of sunset glow over a fishing village, and is in the style of Chinese painter Li Tang (1050–1130).

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.